-Priority Impact & Timescale High Action met. is imperative to ensure that the objectives for the area under review are Medium Requir the are es actions to avoid exposure to significant risks in achieving objectives for ea.
+Priority Impact & Timescale High Action is imperative to ensure that the objectives for the area under review are met.
+Medium Requires actions to avoid exposure to significant risks in achieving objectives for the area.
 Low Action recommended to enhance control or improve operational efficiency.